 This pain-obliterating specialty has been around for as long as mankind has been hurting.
-Long before the wonder drugs of today that seem to work in nanoseconds, there was booze, opium, speed (not the meth kind, we're talking about being quick with the scalpel) and hypnotism.
-And legend has it (that is, The Flintstones, a carton set in a fictional prehistoric suburbia) that prehistoric humans bopped each other on the heads with clubs to knock the person out so he wouldn't feel the pain of a horror like a tooth extraction.
+Long before the wonder drugs of today that seem to work in nanoseconds, there was hypnotism, booze, opium, or, in a pinch, just doing the surgery—like really, really fast.

 General anesthesia is a bit trickier, and its exact mechanism is still mysterious, even though these drugs have been kicking around for more than 150 years.
-Basically, nerve transmission is reduced, which makes the patient lose awareness and sensitivity to pain.
+Basically, nerve transmission is reduced, which reduces the patient's awareness of and sensitivity to pain.

 If this all sounds like your kind of party, you'd better brace yourself for the required preparations.
 You'll be spending the bulk of your young life in school.
 Undergrad is a must, of course, followed by medical school.
 After that, it's at least four more years of advanced training, in which you'll learn how to administer, manage, and/or manipulate an arsenal of pain-killing drugs—be they gases, intravenous agents, or injectables.

 And that's not all.
 If you go into a sub-specialty you can expect to add another year to your education, during which you'll be steeped in critical care medicine (alleviating pain for the injured and sick), hospice and palliative care (for terminal illnesses), or pain medicine (think bad backs and cancer pain).